tum-esm/em27-metadata/README.md

 - Automatic testing of the files integrities
 - Easy import as a statically typed Python library

+This tool was developed as part of the [EM27 Retrieval Pipeline](https://em27-retrieval-pipeline.netlify.app/).

 <br/>

 ## How it works